What Is Price to Rent Ratio?

 - However, as the figures vary quite a lot when we move from suburbs to metros within a country, using an average is not highly advisable statistically as the average metric can be affected by the effect of the outliers.

-- So, at times we replace average figures with median figures, however, due to lack of data availability, this switch is not always possible so usage of average is still quite prevalent.
+- So, at times we replace average figures with median figures; however, this switch is not always possible due to lack of data availability, so usage of average is still quite prevalent.

 Calculation of Price to Rent Ratio